Charities

 Rotary Club of Bathavon

 Each year the Rotary Club of Bathavon raises funds for one local charity in particular.
-This year’s choice is Julian House.
-Funds are raised through events such as speaker dinners, the Mayor’s annual art show, supermarket collections and, of course, the Bath Hilly Half.
+In 2024 it is Dorothy House, the hospice for the Bath region.
+Funds are raised through events such as speaker dinners, the Mayor’s annual art show, supermarket collections, joint ventures with the Rotary Club of Bath, and (importantly) the Bath Hilly Half.